-Jackson resides on Wendat, Haudenosaunee, Anishnaabe territory.
+Jackson (they/she) lives and works on Wendat, Haudenosaunee, Anishnaabe territory.
 They identify as crip/queer of Scottish/white settler ancestry from mixed class background (of poverty and manual labour).
 As an artist/activist/academic, Jackson has worked for over 30 years within the long tradition of survival and resistance to colonial-capitalism as a system of violence and trauma.
 Their work includes prison abolition, anti-gentrification and community building with wageless and unhoused communities.
 They currently practices relational praxis art – a method that supports the political subjecthood, agency, informal economic practices and epistemic expertise of intersectionally marginalized communities.
 Jackson received their PhD in Environmental Studies at York University.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã